Central Serbia

 Central Serbia (централна Србија), also referred to as Serbia proper (ужа Србија), is the region of Serbia lying outside the autonomous province of Vojvodina to the north and the disputed Kosovo region to the south.
 Central Serbia is a term of convenience, not an administrative division of Serbia as such, and does not have any form of separate administration.

 Broadly speaking, Central Serbia is the historical core of modern Serbia, which emerged from the Serbian Revolution and subsequent wars against the Ottoman Empire.
-In the following period, Serbia gradually expanded south, acquiring Southern Serbia, Kosovo, Sandžak, and Vardar Macedonia, and in 1918 – following the unification and annexation of Montenegro and unification of Austro-Hungarian areas left of the Danube and Sava (Vojvodina) – it merged with other South Slavic territories into the Kingdom of Yugoslavia.
+In the following period, Serbia gradually expanded south, acquiring Southern Serbia, Kosovo, Sandžak, and Vardar Macedonia, and in 1918 – following the unification and annexation of Montenegro and unification of Austro-Hungarian areas left bank of the Danube and Sava (Vojvodina) – it merged with other South Slavic territories into the Kingdom of Yugoslavia.
 The current borders of Central Serbia were defined after World War II, when Serbia became a republic within the Socialist Federal Republic of Yugoslavia, with Kosovo and Vojvodina as its autonomous provinces.

 Geography

 Central Serbia takes up, roughly, the territory of Serbia between the natural borders consisting of the Danube and Sava (in the north), the Drina (in the west), and the "unnatural" border to the southwest with Montenegro, south with Kosovo and North Macedonia, and to the east with Bulgaria, with a small strip of the Danube with Romania in the northeast.
 The Danube and Sava divides Central Serbia from Vojvodina, while the Drina divides Serbia from Bosnia and Herzegovina.
 The Great Morava, a major river, goes through Central Serbia.
 Extensions of three major mountain chains are located within Serbia proper: Dinaric Alps in the west and south, and the Carpathians and Balkan Mountains in the east.

-Some notable geographical regions located in central Serbia are: Šumadija, Southern Serbia, Mačva, the Timok Valley (including the Negotin Valley), Pomoravlje, Podunavlje, Posavina, Podrinje, Zlatibor, and Raška.
+Some notable geographical regions located in central Serbia are: Šumadija, Southern Serbia, Mačva, the Timok Valley (including the Negotin Valley), Morava Valley, Podunavlje, Posavina, Podrinje, Zlatibor, and Raška.